Grants - Financial Aid

 Recipients of the Excelsior Scholarship may receive up to 5,500 or actual tuition, whichever is less.
 The maximum Excelsior Scholarship will be reduced by the amount of certain other student financial aid awards which an applicant has or will receive for the academic year including a New York State Tuition Assistance Program (TAP) award and/or federal Pell grant.

 Your household federal adjusted gross income can total up to $125,000 to be eligible.
-For dependent students, the federal adjusted gross income is comprised of parents’ and student’s income if the student’s income exceeds the income threshold for the applicable year.
-The 2023-24 application uses income from 2021 and the verified federal threshold for 2021 is $12,550.
-If the dependent student applying for the 2023-24 school year earned $12,550 or less in 2021, they are not required to file their own taxes and the parent(s) income will be the only income used in determining income eligibility.
-Your household federal adjusted gross income can total up to $125,000 to be eligible.
-For dependent students, the federal adjusted gross income is comprised of parents’ and student’s income if the student’s income exceeds the income threshold for the applicable year.
-The 2023-24 application uses income from 2021 and the verified federal threshold for 2021 is $12,550.
-If the dependent student applying for the 2023-24 school year earned $12,550 or less in 2021, they are not required to file their own taxes and the parent(s) income will be the only income used in determining income eligibility.
+For dependent students, the federal adjusted gross income is comprised of parents’ and student’s income.
+For independent students, the adjusted gross income can not exceed the income threshold for the applicable year.
+The 2024-25 application uses income from 2022 & 2025-26 uses income from 2023.
+The verified federal filing threshold for 2022 is $12,950 & for 2023 is $13,850.
+If the dependent student applying for the 2024-25 school year earned $12,950 or less in 2022 they are not required to file their own taxes and the parent(s) income will be the only income used in determining income eligibility.
+Likewise, for the 2025-26 school year students that earned $13,850 or less in 2023 are not required to file their own taxes.

 A supplemental Excelsior Tuition Credit award will be added to the Excelsior Scholarship if the tuition is not fully covered by the Excelsior Scholarship, TAP, Pell and all other grants and scholarships.
-More information is available at hesc.ny.gov/excelsior.
+More information is available at hesc.ny.gov/excelsior External link.

 THEDREAM.US Scholarship